gerbenjacobs/HabboAPI/README.md

 This PHP wrapper library is used to collect data from the _undcoumented_ Habbo.com Beta API.
 The project required PHP 5 and uses the Composer autoloader and PSR-4 standard.

-See the `example.php` file on how to use this library at the moment.
+See the `example.php` file on how you could use this library.

 ## How to use it
 1. Add [the Composer package](https://packagist.org/packages/gerbenjacobs/habbo-api) to your package.json file: `"gerbenjacobs/habbo-api": "v1.*"`